Micholn/re-HAp-soldy/README.md

 ### VSCode information (optional)

-If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.
+If you are VSCode users, you can have a better integration with VSCod